krishankantjha/RetainIQ/README.md

     ML --> DB
 ```

-- **Frontend:** React 19, Vite 7, Tailwind, Recharts, Plotly
+- **Frontend:** React 19, Vite 7, Tailwind, Recharts, Plotly, jsPDF
-- **Backend:** FastAPI, SQLAlchemy, Alembic, JWT auth (email sign-up in production)
+- **Backend:** FastAPI, SQLAlchemy, Alembic, JWT auth
-- **Database:** SQLite by default (`DATABASE_URL`); PostgreSQL supported via connection string
+- **Database:** SQLite by default (`DATABASE_URL`); PostgreSQL works if you change the connection string
 - **ML:** scikit-learn ensemble (XGBoost, LightGBM, GBDT, Logistic Regression), isotonic calibration, local SHAP, K-Means personas
-- **Deploy:** Vercel (frontend) + Render (Docker backend); optional Docker Compose locally with nginx
+- **Deploy:** Vercel + Render for the hosted instance; Docker Compose optional for local all-in-one runs

 Each user only sees their own uploads and scored cohorts.
-On boot, the API verifies ML artifact SHA-256 hashes from `ml/artifacts/artifacts_manifest.json` and refuses to start if files are missing or tampered with.
+On boot, the API checks ML artifact SHA-256 hashes from `ml/artifacts/artifacts_manifest.json` and refuses to start if files are missing or changed.

 ### Upload lifecycle